henry-schneiderman/openbox_neural_networks/shortwave_radiative_transfer/README.md

 Author - Henry Schneiderman, henry@pittdata.com<br>
 Please contact me if you have any questions or feedback

+H. Schneiderman.
+"An Open Box Physics-Based Neural Network for Modeling Shortwave Radiative Transfer" submitted to Artificial Intelligence for the Earth Systems (AIES)

 Implemented using PyTorch.

 Conda environment setup (installs all Python packages needed by the software in this directory):<br>